 - Have a little water on the ready while you cook

-Combine all sauce ingredients together and whisk until combined and the chili paste is dissolved.
+- Combine all sauce ingredients together and whisk until the chili paste is dissolved.